Learn about the different types of insurance offered by car rental companies and our recommendations for each.

 Other Factors to Consider

-1 Business Auto Policy – If you have this type of insurance, be sure the contract with the rental company is in the business name, excludes “diminution in value” claims.
+If you have a business auto policy, be sure the contract with the rental company is in the business name, excludes “diminution in value” claims.
 “Diminution of value is a legal term used when calculating damages in a legal dispute.
 It describes a measure of value lost due to a circumstance or set of circumstances caused by the loss.” (source: Wikipedia)